 Distance 10 km, 3-4 hours, 130m ascent, 680m descent, camp altitude 3,750m

 The trek begins with a gradual climb.
-If the weather is clear, we can enjoy spectacular views of Mount Gangkar Puensum, the highest mountain in Bhutan and other Himalayan peaks.
-From this pass, the trek takes us downhill to Phajoding for a nights halt.
+If the weather permits, you will have a spectacular view of Mount Gangkar Puensum, the highest mountain in Bhutan and other Himalayan peaks.
+From this pass, the trek takes you downhill to Phajoding for a nights halt.
 The camp is above Phajoding.

 Day 07: Phajoding – Mothitang (B, L, D)

 Distance 4-5 km, 3 hours, 1,130 m descent

 After passing Phajoding monastery, the trek to Thimphu (Mothitang) is all the way downhill through a forested area of mostly blue pine.
 The walk, at a leisurely pace, takes about three hours.

 Check in at the hotel.